 Introducing...

-Haaije
+Chair Haaije Postma

-"What has stuck with me most is that the people, in addition to enormous hospitality, manage to hold their own in exceptional climatic and very difficult circumstances.
-When we were living in Mongolia, I was able to open the health clinic in Sogog, which was partly the result of through many donations from the Netherlands.
-I hope that in my role as chairman I can make a positive contribution to improving the living conditions of the disadvantaged population group in Sogog and the surrounding area.”
+"From 2006 - 2008, I lived in Mongolia with Astrid and our children.
+As a logistics manager, I worked in the capital Ulaanbaatar and in remote areas in the Gobi desert with and for a group of geologists.
+As a result, I worked frequently and intensively with many Mongolians.
+What has stayed with me most is that in addition to tremendous hospitality, the people know how to hold their own in exceptional climatic and very difficult conditions.
+While we were living in Mongolia, I was able to open the health clinic in Sogog, partly thanks to many donations from the Netherlands.
+I hope that in my role as chairman, I can make a positive contribution to improving the living conditions of the disadvantaged population in Sogog and its surroundings”

-Thea
+Treasurer Thea Bongertman

 "In 2007, my husband and I visited Astrid and Haaije in Mongolia.
 Coming from Mali, where we lived and worked, we saw huge differences (temperature and culture) but also similarities, the enormous adaptability of nomads to survive in extremely difficult conditions.
 What a beautiful country!
 With the views over the vast plains and the impressive mountain ranges.
 But the true beauty of the country resides in the people, who welcomed us hospitably in their wonderfully heated yurt.
 As treasurer, I want to commit myself to the proper management and spending of donations"

-“During the time we lived in Mongolia, I visited Sogog and its surroundings three times and each time I was struck by the hospitality and friendliness of the nomads and herdsmen families.
-It is also a beautiful area in nature with an enormously rich culture!
-In September 2016 I had the opportunity to visit the steppe nomads again; it was like coming back to family.”
+“Next to my freelance work as an HRM Consultant, I came into contact with the steppe nomads in Sogoog and its surroundings in 2006.
+With financial help from the Netherlands, I started supporting the local communities in their development activities.
+During my time in Mongolia, I visited Sogoog and its surroundings in Ulaankhus District three times and each time I was struck by the hospitality and warmth of the nomadic herdsmen and families.
+It is also a beautiful natural area with a tremendously rich culture!
+In September 2016, I had the opportunity to visit the steppe nomads again; it was like coming back to family.”

 How it started